 The healthiest tomato sauce

-If you were feeding littlies or needed low sodium options, and don’t mind a little extra sugar, my top picks are the Beerenberg and Heinz Tomato Ketchup 50% Less added sugar and salt.
+If you were feeding littlies or needed low sodium options, and don’t mind a little extra sugar, my recommendation is the Beerenberg Tomato Sauce.

 How does your family’s usual sauce stack up?
 Is it time to make a switch?

 You may also like to see my Top 5 Healthiest Kid’s Cereals where I compare the most popular 24 cereals marketed to children.

 Sarah Moore is a mum, and university qualified Registered Nutritionist with a decade of experience working with families to improve their health and well-being.
 Sarah has a simplistic and practical approach to family nutrition and can help the overwhelm of eating and living well with private consultations, email Q&A and her school lunchbox ebook.
 You can also find her on Facebook and Instagram for more healthy tips and tricks.